 Exercise is an important part of nearly everyone’s everyday health.
 This is true for older adults, too.
 Experts say seniors should be as active as possible.
-If you are an older adult, you can reap the many benefits of exercise to live a longer, healthier life.
+If you are an older adult, exercise can help you live a longer, healthier life.

 - It improves your strength.
 This helps you stay independent.